lep13/narubot-backend/README.md

 - **Google Vertex AI** for generating conversational responses.
 - **AWS Secrets Manager** for secure storage of configuration secrets.
 - **MongoDB** for storing user quiz session data.

----

-_Add images here of the bot in quiz mode and non-quiz mode._